TitanPlayz100/pseudohuman/README.md

 - fixed a plethora of bugs
 - added extensive comments to all the code
 - added 5 other answer sets that ai have generated so that answers are not too repetitive
+- change points system to cash system
+    - win by getting $3000 or most cash after 6 rounds
+    - each question is valued differently based on question length, and average ai answer length, and time to respond

 ## 24/5
 - tried to add animations (did not work, never trying that again, -2 hours)